mfscifly/mfdoom/README.md

 # MF DOOM Album API
-An API that serves data about the albums made my recording artist MF DOOM.
+An API that serves data about the albums made by recording artist MF DOOM.

 **Link to project:** https://mfdoom.onrender.com